exasol/tutorials/tls/doc/tls_in_udfs.md

 A better way to use your own certificates with UDFs is to create a truststore in [BucketFS](https://docs.exasol.com/db/latest/database_concepts/bucketfs/bucketfs.htm).
 BucketFS is a distributed filesystem that makes files available to all data nodes on an Exasol cluster.
 It is also the only filesystem accessible from a UDF, except the read-only filesystem of the language container.

-In short, you upload something to BucketFS on a node of your choosing, and Exasol takes care of copying the files to all other nodes in the background.
+In short, you upload something to BucketFS on a node of your choice, and Exasol takes care of copying the files to all other nodes in the background.

 ### An Example Truststore For This Tutorial